grenzsprung/facial-emotion-detection/README.md

 Nuanjun Zhao: Other models tried including svm and adaboost method with lower accuracy and participation in codes of adaboost combined with LDA by hand which finally failed; Report part in main.pdf.
 How to reduce the dimension of the duplicated features.

-Tim Schleicher: developed a deep learning approach which proved less useful than other models since the amount of data was comparatively limited.
+Tim Schleicher: Developed and implemented a Convolutional Neural Network which proved less useful than other models since the amount of data was comparatively limited.
+In addition, he prepared the presentation.

 Qiuyu Ruan: Other models tried including xgboost method with lower accuracy; baseline model: gbm; participation in codes of adaboost combined with LDA by hand which finally failed; Report part in main.pdf.
 How to reduce the dimension of the duplicated features.